Fatigue

 Emotions

-Anything that affects your life as much as fatigue can change your mood.
-If you cannot do as much as you would like, you may feel frustrated and angry.
-Some people find fatigue makes them feel isolated and lonely.
-You may feel that you have lost some control over your life.
-For some people, their fatigue may be associated with anxiety or depression.
+Anything that affects your life as much as fatigue, can change your mood.
+If you cannot do as much as you would like, you may feel frustrated, angry or experience low mood.

 Relationships

-You may notice fatigue impacting your relationships with people close to you.
+You may notice fatigue impacts your relationships with people close to you.
 You may feel that people do not understand how tired you are.
 Or you may start to feel guilty that your loved ones are doing extra things to help.
 Fatigue can also affect intimate relationships and your sex life.

 Memory and concentration

 You may notice fatigue makes it difficult to think clearly.
 Fatigue can affect some people’s concentration and memory.
-With severe fatigue, some people feel so tired they cannot speak properly and stumble over their words.
+With severe fatigue, some people feel so tired they cannot speak properly, and stumble over their words.
 Some people call this ‘brain fog.’
 This can make things like work challenging.

-“I’ve sat in the kitchen and cried, because I can’t make a decision on something and the children are asking.
-And I’m so tired.”
+I’ve sat in the kitchen and cried, because I can’t make a decision on something and the children are asking.
+And I’m so tired.

 Fatigue in IBD study participant

-Work and education
+Work

-You may notice that fatigue is impacting your work.
+You may notice that fatigue impacts your work.
 You may feel like you’re not keeping up with others like you usually would.
 Fatigue is reported as one of the main reasons people with Crohn’s and Colitis have trouble at work.
-This may mean cutting down hours or leaving work altogether.
-Our information on employment has further guidance and tips on how to manage this,
+To cope with this, you may find reducing your hours or changing how you work can help.
+Or, as a last resort, you may leave work altogether.

 • Talking to others about fatigue

-“I don't feel like this very often but I do wish that when I do feel fatigued that others could understand that I'm not 'just tired', I'm totally exhausted, physically and mentally.
-I think there needs to be a lot more understanding surrounding fatigue.”
+I don't feel like this very often but I do wish that when I do feel fatigued that others could understand that I'm not 'just tired', I'm totally exhausted, physically and mentally.
+I think there needs to be a lot more understanding surrounding fatigue.

 Donna